 If you like desserts with sponge fingers, how about my CHARLOTTE CAKE?
 No bake too, and as delicious!

 If you’ve tried my EASY TIRAMISU RECIPE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Pour boiled water into a wide bowl and add 1 tsp of instant coffee.
+- Pour boiled water into a wide bowl and add 1 teaspoon of instant coffee.
 Stir and then leave the coffee to cool completely.

-Dip each lady/sponge fingers one by one into the coffee for 1 second, making sure they are soaked, but not soggy.
+- Dip each lady/sponge finger one by one into the coffee for 1 second, making sure it's soaked, but not soggy.
 We want them to hold their shape.

-Arrange the sponge fingers on a plate, then have a layer of the cream mixture, another layer of sponge fingers, and repeat until all the ingredients have been used, but make sure the top has the cream on.
+- Arrange the sponge fingers on a plate, then have a layer of the cream mixture, sprinkle half of the cocoa powder, another layer of sponge fingers, and repeat until all the ingredients have been used, but make sure the top has the cream on.